Google

 zarysk dig

-Old plan of the castle.
+Old plan of the castle, or Kremlin.

 Photo: http://www.castlesontheweb.com/photoarchive/index.php?action=one&photoid=6659&sessionid=